How Stem Cell therapy can help you

 Pluripotent Stem Cell Therapy is the future of Regenerative Medicine.
 A Pluripotent Stem Cell has the potential to divide and differentiate into any of the 220 plus cell-types of the human body.
 Stem Cell Therapy will enable the body to start healing itself within 30 minutes of their delivery and can continue healing up to 10 days after the treatment.
 When Stem Cells entre via the bloodstream, they seek out areas of inflammation and start the process of repairing that area.
 Over a period of time and a number of treatments the body is slowly brought back to Homeostasis.

-Pluripotent Stem Cells are hugely beneficial and have been shown to be 6-10 times more effective than the normal adult, mesenchymal, autologous and/or umbilical cord stem cell treatments offered by other treatment providers.
+Pluripotent Stem Cells are hugely beneficial and have been shown to be 6-10 times more effective than the normal adult stem cells, offered by other treatment providers.
 The reason is both the structure of the Stem Cells and in particular the type and amount of Cells that we are able to provide per treatment to our patients and the fact that all of our Stem Cells are freshly produced and never frozen.
 During a single session, we administer a minimum of 20 million Pluripotent Stem Cells to our Patients resulting in better healing, faster recovery and an overall improvement of the patient’s situation.

 At Poseidonia Healthcare we provide world-leading Pluripotent, Stem Cell Treatments.